Hydrogen storage: Chemical storage

 Where pH_{2} is the partial pressure of hydrogen, ΔH is the enthalpy of the sorption process (exothermic), ΔS is the change in entropy, R is the ideal gas constant, T is the temperature in Kelvin, V_{m} is the molar volume of the metal, r is the radius of the nanoparticle and γ is the surface free energy of the particle.

 From the above relation we see that the enthalpy and entropy change of desorption processes depend on the radius of the nanoparticle.
 Moreover, a new term is included that takes into account the specific surface area of the particle and it can be mathematically proven that a decrease in particle radius leads to a decrease in the release temperature for a given partial pressure.

 Hydrogenation of CO2

-Current approach to reduce CO2 includes capturing and storing from facilities across the world.
-However, storage poses technical and economic barriers preventing global scale application.
-To utilize CO2 at the point source, CO2 hydrogenation is a realistic and practical approach.
-Conventional hydrogenation reduces unsaturated organic compounds by addition of H2.
-One method of CO2 hydrogenation is via the methanol pathway.
-Methanol can be used to produce long chain hydrocarbons.
-Some barriers of CO2 hydrogenation includes purification of captured CO2, H2 source from splitting water and energy inputs for hydrogenation.
-To overcome these barriers, we can further develop green H2 technology and encourage catalyst research at industrial and academic level.
+Hydrogenation of CO2 to methanol has been evaluated for hydrogen storage.
+Barriers of CO2 hydrogenation includes purification of captured CO2, H2 source from splitting water and energy inputs for hydrogenation.
 For industrial applications, CO2 is often converted to methanol.
 Until now, much progress has been made for CO2 to C1 molecules.
 However, CO2 to high value molecules still face many roadblocks and the future of CO2 hydrogenation depends on the advancement of catalytic technologies.

 Metal hydrides

+Metal hydrides, such as MgH2, NaAlH4, LiAlH4, LiH, LaNi5H6, TiFeH2, ammonia borane, and palladium hydride represent sources of stored hydrogen.
+There are three main classes of metal hydrides: